About Past Life Regression

 WHAT HAPPENS DURING A PAST LIFE REGRESSION SESSION?

 During the regression session, we spend the first 5 minutes of the session relaxing and setting intentions.
 We then begin with a hypnotic induction, which typically takes another 20 minutes, in the form of progressive relaxation, but other induction methods can be used depending on your history with hypnosis.
-The active regression is usually about an hour, with a few minutes at the end to wake up fully.
+The active regression is usually a little over an hour, with a few minutes at the end to wake up fully.
 All sessions are audio-recorded so that you can listen to the session again later if you want.
 You will be in a deeply-relaxed hypnotic trance, but you will be able to talk and (usually) remember the experience.

 Depending on your motivations for coming to therapy, we will determine how best to guide you back in time, to an earlier time in this life, and/or directly to another lifetime.
 People have remembered detailed experiences from both past and future lives (see the Resources page of this website for information on reincarnation, quantum physics and the concept of "progression".)
 There is usually enough time for two lifetime reviews in a 1.5-hour session.
 A subsequent 50-minute talk therapy session (usually 2-10 days after the regression) is recommended to process the regression experience, but is completely optional.